thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 * Anything your application uses as a resource (database, queueing system, email, cache) should be referenced with 'bindings' to these services.
 * All applications deployed with explicit references to data services in manifest.yml (mechanism for User Provided Services)
-* Possibly discovered via:
-  * Spring Cloud (pay attention to configuration files)
-  * Discovery mechanism (Zookeeper, etcd, Consul etc )
-  * Environment

-Importance: High.
-Its easy to do, and follows with the Config rules above

 ^Rags